Ashutosh916/RAG__Vector-DB/README.md

 ⚠️ This step needs to be run only once, unless the data changes.

 4️⃣ Run the Retriever + LLM Script
-After the vector database is created, run:
+After the vector database is created, run the LLM retriever file.

-bash
-Copy code
-python LLM_Retriever.py
 This script will:

 Load the existing vector database